Things to Do at University: The Student Bucket List

 One summer.
 Multiple countries.
 Cheaper than you think.

-Travel somewhere you've never been on a student budget
+Travel somewhere you have never been on a student budget

 Do a university society trip

-Ski trip, hiking weekend, sports tour, music tour β different from anything you'd organise yourself
+Ski trip, hiking weekend, sports tour, music tour: different from anything you would organise yourself

 Visit another university city for a weekend